Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Evaluation

 \textbf{Baselines and base compressors}.
 We evaluate our method using SZ3~\cite{liang2022sz3}, ZFP~\cite{lindstrom2014fixed}, cuSZp2~\cite{huang2024cuszp2}, Google Draco~\cite{draco}, and LCP~\cite{zhang2025lcp} as representative baselines and base compressors.
 SZ3 and ZFP are state-of-the-art general-purpose lossy compressors that provide strict pointwise error control and are widely used across diverse scientific applications. cuSZp2 is a GPU-accelerated compression technique based on SZ3.
 Draco and LCP are specifically designed for particle data.
 Furthermore, we implement a Morton-order baseline that operates post-spatial partitioning; this method traverses particles within each cell according to their Morton codes, applies a first-order predictor and subsequent error quantization to provide a reference for spatial-locality-based compression.

 \textbf{Metrics}.
 We compare these baselines against the same base compressors corrected by our method using quantitative metrics, including compression ratio, rate distortion, and throughput.
-To evaluate the accuracy of the FoF clusters, we employ two specialized statistical metrics: the Matthews correlation coefficient (MCC), which measures the consistency of binary existence of connectivity of vulnerable pairs in the original and decompressed or edited data.
-It is defined as:
+To evaluate FoF cluster preservation, we use three query-oriented metrics.
+First, the adjusted Rand index (ARI) measures global fidelity of the pairwise co-membership query \texttt{same\_halo($p_i$, $p_j$)} and adjusts for chance agreement.
+It is defined as

-where $TP$ and $TN$ count correctly linked and unlinked pairs, respectively; a false positive ($FP$) occurs if a pair is unlinked in original data but becomes linked in decompressed data, while a false negative ($FN$) represents a link in original data is broken in the decompressed data.
-An MCC of 1 denotes a perfect clustering match, while 0 indicates a correlation no better than random chance.
-We restrict MCC to vulnerable pairs, as non-vulnerable pairs are guaranteed to remain connected and would otherwise inflate the TN count, masking the true correction quality.
-Furthermore, to assess the impact on downstream cosmological analysis, we compare the HMFs derived from the original and reconstructed datasets.
+where $TP$, $TN$, $FP$, and $FN$ are computed over particle pairs according to halo co-membership.
+A true positive ($TP$) is a pair assigned to the same cluster in both the original and decompressed data, while a true negative ($TN$) is a pair assigned to different halos in both.
+A false positive ($FP$) occurs when two particles from different original clusters are merged into the same decompressed halo, and a false negative ($FN$) occurs when two particles from the same original cluster are split into different decompressed clusters.
+ARI equals $1$ for exact agreement, values near $0$ indicate chance-level agreement, and negative values indicate worse-than-chance agreement.

+Second, intersection over union (IoU) measures preservation of the set-valued query \texttt{members(halo\_of($p_i$))}: given a particle, how accurately does the decompressed data return the member set of its original halo?
+Let $\{H_i\}$ and $\{H'_j\}$ denote the halos derived from the original and decompressed data, respectively.
+For each original halo $H_i$, we define

+We summarize IoU using mass-weighted mean IoU (MWM-IoU), so larger halos contribute proportionally to their number of particles.

+Finally, we report the halo mass function (HMF), an aggregate query over halos that counts halos by mass bin.
+HMF is a key downstream cosmology statistic for characterizing how many dark matter halos of a given mass exist within a volume of the universe.

 \textbf{Datasets}.
 The datasets used in our evaluation, summarized in Table~\ref{tab:datasets}, span multiple scientific domains, spatial and temporal resolutions, and data modalities, and represents the diverse challenges faced by scientific data analysis.
 HACC data is generated from cosmological simulations carried out with the HACC framework~\cite{habib2013hacc,habib2016hacc}.
 EXAALT data comes from molecular dynamics simulations~\cite{exaalt}.
 Finite pointset method (FPM) datasets simulate the chemical process of salt dissolution in water, where higher-density salt diffuses into water to form unstable, downward-reaching structures known as viscous fingers~\cite{fpm}.
 For HACC (hiRes), results are reported on a single representative timestep; for FPM datasets, all available timesteps are evaluated and results are averaged, as the method's behavior is consistent across timesteps.